 Self-talk is a simple but effective way to curb impulsiveness, says psychiatrist George Keepers, MD.

 Like role play, you rehearse the types of social scenarios you often find yourself in.
 You’ll want to practice with someone, ideally a therapist.
 When you do, say out loud the behavior that best suits the situation.
 For example, before you mention your idea at a meeting, say to yourself, "I should write down my idea."

 "That will help you remember the habit," says Keepers, who directs the Adult ADHD Clinic at Oregon Health and Science University in Portland.

 With enough practice, you won't need to speak your reminders aloud.
 You can say them to yourself in your head.

 Try Mindfulness Meditation

-Mindfulness meditation offers a lot of benefits for adults with ADHD, Keepers says.
-The practice involves sitting quietly and calmly clearing your mind as you focus on your breathing.
+This offers a lot of benefits for adults with ADHD, Keepers says.
+To meditate, sit quietly and calmly.
+Clear your mind as you focus on your breathing.
 As thoughts enter your mind, you gently push them away.

 It can take some time to get used to it.
 At first, your thoughts may distract you.
 But with daily practice, you will get the hang of it.